Skip to footer

 Closing Thoughts:

-Regardless of discipline, having a properly fitted tall boot is essential for your comfort and accurate leg communication with your horse.
-We hope this article has helped you figure out what tall boot type and size you need.
-If you are currently on the hunt for your next pair of tall boots, we suggest you check out our Best English Tall Boots Buying Guide!
+Regardless of discipline, having a properly fitted tall boot is essential for your comfort and for conveying accurate leg aids with your horse.
+We hope this article has helped you figure out what tall boot type you like as well as what size you need.
+If you are currently on the hunt for your next pair of tall boots and need some inspiration, we suggest you check out our Best English Tall Boots Buying Guide!
 If you need further assistance, feel free to reach out to our helpful customer service team at info@ridingwarehouse.com or 1-800-620-9145.
+Ride on!

 Shop Women's Tall Boots